-How “what she wore” red carpet coverage has ruined awards season
+How “what she wore” coverage has ruined awards season

-The Emmys race is well and truly underway, with the nominations announced last month to the surprise of literally no one.
-While some of TV’s finest have made it to the lineup, the results were characteristically predictable (and we have a sneaking suspicion our dreams of Atlanta to win all the Emmys will not be coming true).
+The Emmys race is well and truly underway, with the nominations announced last month to the surprise of no one.
+While some of TV’s finest have made it to the lineup, the results were characteristically predictable.

 Like the Oscars, the Golden Globes, and all the ceremonies in which Hollywood’s elite gather to accept little gold statuettes and give out fawning acceptance speeches, the Emmys coverage will no doubt be dominated by “what she wore” coverage whereby the fashion statements are more highly regarded than the content itself.